 Family law matters can be expensive, and divorce costs are no different.
 You have various things to consider when getting divorced beyond the application itself.
 Court fees are governed by Family Law (Fees) Regulations 2022.

-The divorce cost in Australia is indexed to inflation and increases every year.
+The cost of divorce in Australia is indexed to inflation and increases yearly.
 Let’s explain what you can expect to pay for a divorce in 2024.

-A party seeking a divorce must file an application with the Federal Circuit and Family Court of Australia.
+A party seeking a divorce must apply with the Federal Circuit and Family Court of Australia.
 The fee for filing a divorce increased by the following:

 Decree of Nullity